discourse/discourse-subscriptions/README.md

 Many thanks to Chris Beach and Angus McLeod who helped on the [previous version](https://github.com/chrisbeach/discourse-donations) of this plugin.
 Many thanks to the Discourse team who sponsored this plugin!
 You guys rock.

-## Known issues

-* CSS is mucked up in Safari and probably Firefox too.
-* The phone number isn't sent to Stripe

-## TODOs

-* Currency on plans isn't done.
-* Admin pagination
-* Confirm dialog CSS isn't the best.
-* Check against other themes (works ok with light and dark)
-* Validate the model properly.
-Not in the stripe component
-* Show the transaction on the thank you page.
-* Work out where to put the helper tests.
-Name collision!

 ## Screenshots

 ### Products Admin